suljov/ReconRunner/README.md

 Help:
-  --help                       Prints this message dirs --help                  Prints all options for dirs subs --help                  Prints all options for subs sql --help                   Prints all options for sql
+  --help                       Prints this message dirs --help                  Prints all the extra options for dirs subs --help                  Prints all the extra options for subs sql --help                   Prints all the extra options for sql

 Available types:
   dirs    Directory/file enumeration (tool: gobuster)